 Pluckley Village

-Note that the train station is far from the centre of the village, approximately 20 minutes walk.
-If you stop at the Black Horse for a drink, make sure you allow enough time to get back to the station.
+A quick note before you wrap up: Pluckley train station is about a 20-minute walk from the village centre.
+So if you decide to stop at the Black Horse for a well-deserved drink, be sure to leave yourself enough time to make it back to the station.

 May I wish you a scary walk!